panda-re/panda/docs/manual.md

   executes, but only exists if `INSN_TRANSLATE` callback returned true.

 NOTE.
-Although it is a little out of date, the explanation of emulation in Fabrice Bellard's original USENIX paper on Qemu is quite a good read.
+Although it is a little out of date, the explanation of emulation in Fabrice Bellard's original USENIX paper on QEMU is quite a good read.
 "QEMU, a Fast and Portable Dynamic Translator", USENIX 2005 Annual Technical Conference.

-NOTE: Qemu has an additional cute optimization called `chaining` that links up cached translated blocks of code in such a way that they emulation can transition from one to another without the emulator being involved.
+NOTE: QEMU has an additional cute optimization called `chaining` that links up cached translated blocks of code in such a way that they emulation can transition from one to another without the emulator being involved.
 This is enabled for record but currently turned off for replay in order to more easily